And congratulation on achieving this milestone -

 you are almost a professional social worker!

-This guide outlines the major information sources importance for social work study and practice.
+The remainder of this page highlights different information areas.
 You should consider most, if not all, of these are information sources as you research your Professional Seminar project.

 Each box provides a brief definition and links to more information available through the Information Guides for Silberman School of Social Work.